djsudduth/keep-it-markdown/README.md

 [![GitHub license](https://img.shields.io/github/license/djsudduth/keep-it-markdown)](https://github.com/djsudduth/keep-it-markdown/blob/main/LICENSE)

 # keep-it-markdown
 Keep-it-markdown or KIM converts Google Keep notes to markdown using the unofficial Python Keep API without having to use Google Takeout to export notes first.
-KIM can also import markdown notes back to Keep.
+KIM can now also **import** markdown notes back to Keep.
 The script will execute on Windows, MacOS or Linux.

 The overall goal is to utilize Google Keep as an easy way to capture raw notes on all devices or additionally using the browser plugin.
-Then, notes can be queried for export to markdown files directly into notetaking apps such as Obsidian and/or Notion, or used directly with Typora.
+Then, notes can be queried for export to markdown files directly into notetaking apps such as Obsidian, Logseq and/or Notion, or used directly with Typora.

 ## Installation
 Install assumes you have some familiarity with running scripts through a terminal or command line.
 KIM is a command line script that **requires Python 3.8 or greater** and utilizes the unofficial gkeepapi.